-- Can Dial-a-Lift and Village Vans be used together? - o Yes, if a person qualifies for both and needs childcare drop-offs before work. - Dial-a-Lift provides point-to-point transit based on pre-scheduled needs, whereas Village Vans provides additional flexibility for complex trips. - What happens to seniors who can work but can't drive after 2 years? - o Possible transition to Dial-A-Lift, travel training, or bus buddy programs. - Dial-a-Lift (paratransit service) and Village Vans serve different needs but can complement each other. - Eligibility Differences: - o Dial-a-Lift is for passengers with disabilities unable to use fixed routes. - Village Vans serves individuals who are low-income facing employment-related transit barriers.
+- Can Dial-a-Lift and Village Vans be used together? - o Yes, if a person qualifies for both and needs childcare drop-offs before work. - Dial-a-Lift provides point-to-point transit based on pre-scheduled needs, whereas Village Vans provides additional flexibility for complex trips. - What happens to seniors who can work but can't drive after 2 years? - o Possible transition to Dial-A-Lift, travel training, or bus buddy programs. - Dial-a-Lift (paratransit service) and Village Vans serve different needs but can complement each other. - Eligibility Differences: - Dial-a-Lift is for disabled passengers unable to use fixed routes. - Village Vans serves low-income individuals facing employment-related transit barriers.